vinerima/wah/README.md

 Generic WebSocket action handler for TypeScript.
 Connect to any WebSocket, define message schemas with [Zod](https://zod.dev), and dispatch to typed handlers.

+Works in both Node.js and browser environments with zero configuration — the runtime is detected automatically.

 ## Features

+- **Cross-platform** — Runs in Node.js (using `ws`) and browsers (using native `WebSocket`) with the same API.
+Runtime detection is automatic.
 - **Schema-matched handlers** — Register Zod schemas with handler functions.
 Incoming messages are validated at runtime, and all matching handlers are invoked with fully typed data.
 - **Multi-service failover** — Provide multiple WebSocket URLs.
 On connection failure, wah cycles through them with exponential backoff.
 - **Dynamic query parameters** — Update URL query parameters at runtime.
 The connection gracefully reconnects with the new URL.